sujato/bendall-cv/README.md

 In the scanned version of von Hinuber's text that is uploaded here, the square brackets `[` can sometimes appear like dandas `|`.
 Be aware that there are no straight dandas in von Hinuber's text, he only uses slash `/`.
 So if it looks like danda, it's a square bracket!

-## Footnotes

-There are a few footnotes in the transcription.
-These are dealt with as follows:
-Folio 108b, footnote 1: Restoration not certain.
-In html we dealth with such issues as `class="unclear"`.
-I have used the notation `{{}}` for this.

 ## Keyboard input

 An Atom package for using the Velthuis transliteration system (https://en.wikipedia.org/wiki/Velthuis) for inputting texts can be found here: https://github.com/SamaneriVimala/velthuis-autocorrect